cironis-adam/Code-Challenge/README.md

 **Relevant**: Volta currently works in a Node.js ecosystem.
 Developers contribute across the fullstack with lots of autonomy.
 They need basic application architecture skills to start projects from scratch and knowledge of MVC development principals to iterate on the existing codebase.

 **Time-Bound**: In two hours, candidates should be able to complete the coding challenge with mostly 2’s and 3’s on the provided rubric.
+We commit (see what I did there?) to reviewing your challenge within two business days.

 ### Hiring Process